i-VRESSE/mkdocs_rich_argparse/README.md

 ## Usage

-In your `mkdocs.yml` configuration file, add the plugin and configure it with the module and command to document:
+In your `mkdocs.yml` configuration file, add the plugin and configure it with the module and factory to document:

 ```yaml
 plugins: